Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/guides/jenkins_core/1_installing_jenkins_on_aws_ec2.md

 1. It is assumed that you already have an AWS EC2 instance created.

 2. Ensure to keep the VM port 8080 open.
 Jenkins runs by default on port 8080.
-Keeping everything behind a reverse proxy, plus adding an SSL certified domain or sub-domain(e.g. 'jenkins.mydomain.com'), will also be very beneficial.
+Keeping everything behind a reverse proxy(e.g. Nginx), plus adding an SSL certified domain or sub-domain(e.g. 'jenkins.mydomain.com'), will also be very beneficial.
 With that, you get to keep your VM safe - with no need to open the 8080 port.
-Feel free to refer to my [EC2 Nginx guide](https://github.com/Okpainmo/aws-cloud-survival-kit/blob/main/tutorials/ec2_nginx-management.md). for handling all of that
+Feel free to refer to my [EC2 Nginx guide](https://github.com/Okpainmo/aws-cloud-survival-kit/blob/main/tutorials/ec2_nginx-management.md). for handling all of that.

+> One very important thing I also recommend, is that you should always ensure to restrict open ports to the IP of the VM that would be accessing them.
+Never keep VM ports open to all connections.

+- Example Use Case

+Allowing port 8080 access only from `198.51.100.10`:

+* **Type:** Custom TCP
+* **Port Range:** 8080
+* **Source:** Change from `0.0.0.0/0` to `198.51.100.10/32` - Custom TCP(IPV4)

 ## 1.1.
 Update the system.